E-Minders July 2014

-We view TheCorporateCounsel.net as the gathering place for the community and encourage those who may not yet be members to take advantage of a 2014 No Risk Trial to see what you are missing.
+We view TheCorporateCounsel.net as the gathering place for the community and encourage those who may not yet be members to take advantage of a "Half Price for Rest of '14" Risk Trial to see what you are missing.
 Here are 10 Good Reasons to try us now.

 You can subscribe below to receive a complimentary E-Minders subscription - even if you don't subscribe to TheCorporateCounsel.net.
 Our hope is that once you get to know us, you will understand the true value of a subscription to TheCorporateCounsel.net.
 Note that subscribers to TheCorporateCounsel.net should sign up below for E-Minders too, as we don't have the e-mail addresses for many people in our community.

 Just Mailed: Popular "Romeo & Dye Section 16 Forms & Filings Handbook": Good news.
 Alan Dye just completed the 2014 edition of the popular "Section 16 Forms & Filings Handbook," with numerous new - and critical - samples included among the thousands of pages of samples.
 Remember that a new version of the Handbook comes along every 4 years or so - so those with the last edition have one that is dated.
 The last edition came out in 2009.

 Act Now: If you don't try a '14 no-risk trial to the "Romeo & Dye Section 16 Annual Service," we will not be able to mail this invaluable resource to you now that it's done being printed.
 The Annual Service includes a copy of this new Handbook, as well as the annual Deskbook and Quarterly Updates.